Roman Protasevich: Opposition activism in exile (2019–2021)

-Arrests
+Arrest

 Ryanair Flight 4978

 On 23 May 2021, Ryanair Flight 4978 (Athens–Vilnius), with Protasevich on board, received a false bomb threat and was diverted by Belarusian air traffic control to Minsk National Airport.
 While in Athens, Protasevich sent messages through Telegram saying he had seen a bald man at the airport following him and taking photographs of him.
 Minsk airport staff said they landed the plane due to a report of a bomb aboard.
 Lithuanian airport authorities stated that they had not been informed of a bomb threat.
 The plane changed course just before it would have entered Lithuanian airspace.
 According to a witness cited by Reuters, upon hearing of the diversion to Minsk, Protasevich immediately gave some of his luggage to his girlfriend.
-In Minsk, Protasevich and his girlfriend were arrested at the passport control.
-No bomb was found aboard.
-Belarusian president Alexander Lukashenko's press service announced that he personally ordered the plane redirected to Minsk and sent a Belarusian Air Force MiG-29 fighter aircraft to escort it, however subsequently the International Civil Aviation Organization fact-finding task force determined the MiG-29 was just tasked for communications back-up and did not contact, approach or escort the flight.
+In Minsk, Protasevich and his girlfriend were arrested at passport control.
+No bomb was found aboard the plane.
+Belarusian president Alexander Lukashenko's press service announced that he personally ordered the plane redirected to Minsk and sent a Belarusian Air Force Mig-29 fighter aircraft to escort it.
+However, the International Civil Aviation Organization (ICAO) fact-finding task force subsequently determined the MiG-29 was just tasked with communications backup and did not contact, approach, or escort the flight.

-Shortly after the landing in Minsk, Protasevich was taken away by Belarusian police.
+Shortly after landing in Minsk, Protasevich was taken away by Belarusian police.
 A fellow passenger was reported to have heard Protasevich speak of the possibility of facing the death penalty, which exiled Belarusian opposition leader Sviatlana Tsikhanouskaya warned about the same day.
 The mass unrest charges against Protasevich could carry a prison sentence of up to fifteen years.
-He had traveled to Athens to cover a visit by Tsikhanouskaya to the Delphi Economic Forum, an international forum in Greece.
+Protasevich had traveled to Athens to cover a visit by Tsikhanouskaya to the Delphi Economic Forum.

-On 19 July 2022, the International Civil Aviation Organization (ICAO) said that the grounding of the flight was illegal and blamed senior Belarusian officials, also condemning Protasevich's arrest, calling the bomb threat "deliberately false".
+On 19 July 2022, ICAO stated that the grounding of the flight was illegal and blamed senior Belarusian officials, also condemning Protasevich's arrest and calling the bomb threat "deliberately false".